w3c/wai-curricula/intro.md

 ##### Learning outcomes

 * Understanding the W3C standards development process, based on public work and inputs from organizations, people with disabilities, industries, public bodies, research and individual experts.
-* Acknowledging the need for consensus  to promote standards endorsement by the W3C.
+* Appreciation of the need for consensus  to promote standards endorsement by the W3C.

 ##### Approximate duration.